Eventonomy

 • The full wp eventonomy command surface

-• How to manage occurrences and RSVPs
+• How to import events and undo an import

 • How to seed and unseed demo data